 PINK LAKE (LAKE RETBA)

 When you decide to go somewhere by public transport, you will realize you really are in Africa.
-Getting around can be a real pain due to bad road conditions, old cars with no air conditioning and, even worse, no fixed departure times (vehicles will only leave from the gare once when they’re full).
+Getting around can be a real pain due to bad road conditions, old cars with no air conditioning and, even worse, no fixed departure times (vehicles will only leave once when they’re full).

 By far the most popular and fastest way of getting around the country is by sept-place taxi (ramshackle Peugeots 504 with three rows of seats that can accommodate 7 passengers).
 Whoever comes first, can sit in the front beside the driver’s seat, while the last to come will have to squeeze in the back (but won’t need to wait till the car gets full).

 In the city, you can travel by bus or taxi.
 Since there are no indications in bus stops, it can be time consuming and difficult to figure out how to get around by bus.
 Going by taxi should be easier, but before getting in, you will have to bargain the price with the driver.
 Your best bet is to ask a local how much would he pay for the journey you want to do and then learn how to bargain with Senegalese taxi drivers.
 It can seem challenging and a little scary at first, but after you get used to it, it becomes really fun!